 Patent Foramen Ovale Treatments

-Studies are ongoing to determine whether the implanted closure device is better than drugs in helping reduce risk of recurrent stroke in patients who have had a stroke or a transient ischemic attack.
+Scientists are studying if implanted closure devices work better than medications to reduce the risk of recurrent stroke in patients who have had a stroke or TIA.